weedmank/RisKy1/design/src/models/README.md

    Phys_Depth = 8192;

-   In the current simulation, the code being run in simulation, sets the stack pointer to the end of the System Memory block (highest address) and the code is placed starting at address 0 (lowest address)
+   In the risky1-core testbench simulation, the code being run in simulation sets the stack pointer to the end of the System Memory block (highest address) and the code is placed starting at address 0 (lowest address)

    If the code and stack pointer collide...well.. you know the story...